Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 196 Patches per Photo

-A standard 224×224 image shredded into 16×16 chunks yields exactly 196 patches.
-Each fragment is forcefully flattened into an exact 768-number array before reaching the mathematical encoder.
+A standard 224×224 image cut into 16×16 chunks yields exactly 196 patches.
+Each patch is flattened into a 768-number vector (16×16 pixels × 3 color channels), then passed through a learned linear projection into the model's embedding width — 768 dimensions in ViT-Base specifically — before reaching the encoder.

 Visualizing the Patch Pipeline